sgsourav/python-programming/GeneralPythonCodes/README.md

 Install Python 3.8 on your computer, open the `terminal` in case of Linux/Mac or the `cmd`  prompt in case of Windows, check the version of python, and type `ipython` to get to the slightly more sophisticated IPython Interpreter.
 You may execute basic codes in this interpreter, in cells.

 ```
-Python 3.8.3 (default, Jul  2 2020, 11:26:31)
+Python 3.8.10 (default, May 19 2021, 11:01:55)
 Type 'copyright', 'credits' or 'license' for more information
-IPython 7.16.1 -- An enhanced Interactive Python.
+IPython 7.22.0 -- An enhanced Interactive Python.
 Type '?' for help.

 In [1]: print("Hello Sourav!")
 Hello Sourav!